Alex Higgins: 1990s

 In August 1991, Higgins began his return to the professional circuit by registering for pre-season qualifying matches.
 Now ranked 120th in the world, he was whitewashed by 20-year-old Adrian Rosa and subsequently failed to qualify for another five tournaments.
 He reached the last 16 of the 1991 Dubai Classic but lost to James.
-He also reached the televised stages of the 1991 UK Championship but lost 49 to Stephen Hendry in the first round.
+He also reached the televised stages of the 1991 UK Championship but lost 4–9 to Stephen Hendry in the first round.
 Hendry claimed that Higgins had said "Up your arse, you cunt" to him during their post-match handshake; he reported the incident to the governing body, and the case was settled in a London court nine months later.
 Higgins was fined £500, bringing the total amount of fines that he had received as a professional to £23,200.
-He was heavily defeated 110 by Darren Morgan in qualifying for the 1992 World Championship, in a match described by Higgins as "surreal snooker ... never in ten years would I believe that result"; he demanded that he and Morgan take a drug test but later apologised.
+He was heavily defeated 1–10 by Darren Morgan in qualifying for the 1992 World Championship, in a match described by Higgins as "surreal snooker ... never in ten years would I believe that result"; he demanded that he and Morgan take a drug test but later apologised.

 Higgins competed in pre-season qualifying matches against amateurs, including former women's champion Stacey Hillyard.
 He reached the televised rounds of the 1994 World Championship, his first appearance in the last-32 of an event in three years.
-Drawn against fellow Irishman Ken Doherty in the first round, Higgins was defeated 610.
+Drawn against fellow Irishman Ken Doherty in the first round, Higgins was defeated 6–10.
 The following year, during the qualifying rounds, he complained that the match referee John Williams was distracting him, not by standing in his line of vision but by being "in his line of thought", when he was on a break that had reached 103.
 When Williams refused to move, Higgins continued his break in tears, eventually making 137, his highest-ever in a world championship match.
-In December 1995, he was a member of the victorious Europe Team for the Mosconi Cup, a nine-ball pool competition.
+In December 1995, he was a member of the victorious Team Europe for the Mosconi Cup, a nine-ball pool competition.

 Shortly after winning the 1997 World Championship, Doherty agreed to play Higgins in an exhibition match at the Waterfront Hall in Belfast as a benefit event.
-Doherty, who had idolised Higgins as a youngster, secured a 54 victory, and the event raised £10,000 for Higgins.
-At the end of the 199697 season, Higgins was ranked 156th in the world, at a time when only the top 64 players earned a place on the main tour for the following season.
+Doherty, who had idolised Higgins as a youngster, secured a 5–4 victory, and the event raised £10,000 for Higgins.
+At the end of the 1996–97 season, Higgins was ranked 156th in the world, at a time when only the top 64 players earned a place on the main tour for the following season.
 Other players could opt to join a "qualifying school" played over the summer of 1997.
-In August of that year, Higgins played what was to become his final match on the professional circuit with a 15 defeat to Neil Mosley at the Plymouth Pavilions.
+In August of that year, Higgins played what was to become his final match on the professional circuit with a 1–5 defeat to Neil Mosley at the Plymouth Pavilions.
 He became aggressive after the match and was escorted out of the venue by police.
 He then failed to appear at his next two scheduled qualifying matches, saying that he had been attacked with an iron bar; he had a sprained wrist and a sprained ankle.